top of page

 China Southern Airlines Business Class Food & Beverage

 Now let’s talk food and drink, a bit of a mixed bag.
-The catering was distinctly Chinese in flavour and style, which was appreciated, but the Western options were weak.
+The catering was distinctly Chinese in flavour and style, but the Western options were weak.
 Also, no champagne was offered on board, and when I did request a glass, I received a mere mouthful.
-Not ideal.

 There was plenty of tea and a decent range of wines, though the selection did run out halfway through the flight. overall, I’d rate the food offering as underwhelming compared to other international carriers.